 We got there the usual way, EasyJet from Bristol.
-It worked out to be about £400 cheaper than flying via Flybe from Exeter, which annoys me because I could walk to Exeter airport from home in about 40 minutes.
+It worked out to be about £400 cheaper than flying via Flybe from Exeter, which annoys me because I could easily walk to Exeter airport from home.

 Where to Stay

 We Airbnb’d it.
 I won’t tell you which villa we stayed at cos we didn’t like it.
-It looked the part but not only was it on a busy road, it also reeked of must and mould.
-Not good.
+It looked the part but not only was it on a busy road, it also reeked of must and damp.
 It’s such a shame because it was a beautiful space, the gardens were big and the pool was lovely.
 If they’d looked after the inside like they did the outside, it would have been perfect.
 It was only a ten minute stroll to the nearest beach (Sa Caleta) and a supermarket wasn’t that far either.
 We booked in February, if we’d done so a few months earlier there probably would have had a better crop to pick from (I fell in love with a farmhouse surrounded by beautiful fields but nope, someone else had got their mitts on it first).
-You can’t win ’em all.

 What we ate

 Menorca has a reputation for its very good food.
 Therefore I assumed it would be dead easy to find a cheap little cafe or restaurant that local people loved.
-Well, bum, we didn’t eat out at any of those (wherever they were hiding).
-One place (a cafe in the main square of the capital city, Mahon) barely served real food at all, it was gross.
+We didn’t eat out at any of those wherever they were.
+One place (a cafe in the main square of the capital city, Mahon) barely served real food at all, it was nasty.
 I also disliked the food at the restaurant we went to in Fornells.
-We chose a busy one ( because that’s what you’re supposed to do) and again, it was half arsed.
-I had stuffed aubergine as it’s a Menorcan classic but it was effectively brown slops on a plate.
-The other place we tried was in Ciutadella and it was the nicest, which wasn’t terribly hard.
-We ate grilled cuttle fish and patatas bravas and we actually quite enjoyed that, even with the party of ants that had joined us at our table.
+We chose a busy one (that’s what I thought you were supposed to do) but it was half arsed.
+I had stuffed aubergine as it’s a Menorcan classic but it was some disappointing brown slops on a plate.
+The other place we tried was in Ciutadella and it was the nicest.
+We ate grilled cuttlefish and patatas bravas and we enjoyed that, even with the party of ants that had joined us at our table.

 It boiled down to this: we couldn’t afford to eat in the restaurants that give Menorca its good food rep. I didn’t get to eat the caldereta de langosta that I had my heart set on because it was too expensive.
 It’s sad day when you can’t even afford “peasant” food.

-The markets, on the other hand?
-Yesss!
-Sooo much better and loads of fun.
+The markets?
+Sooo good and loads of fun!!
 I really enjoyed using some dodgy Spanish to ask for what I wanted (a huge change from my chickening out on last year’s trip to Spain).
 We went to the fish market in Ciutadella twice.
 We came back with loads to put on the bbq and it was delicious.
 Then there was a food market on the Saturday morning too where we bought locally made bread with sobrassada, eggs and some fruit n veg.
 We took it all back to the villa and had a lovely lunch with yummy stinky cheese that’s made on the island as well.

 I almost forgot the fish market/deli in Mahon.
-That looked fab but I was too full of crappy omelette from the crappy cafe to enjoy all the pretty tapas.
+That was fab but I was too full of crappy omelette from a crappy cafe to enjoy all the pretty tapas.
 We got a couple of things but dammit, I wanted it all!
 Gutted.

 Meh, I didn’t research and paid the price.
 I’m forever cursed with being a lazy food snob.

 Oh, I liked the gin a lot even though it’s “not real” gin (it’s distilled from wine not grain).
-It was interesting, refreshing and tasty but I preferred it with schweppes, not lemonade as is traditional in a pomada.
+It was interesting, refreshing and tasty.
+I liked it with schweppes, not lemonade as is traditional in a pomada.
 Came home with a bottle of that, some vac packed cheese and sobrassada.
+Yum.

 Stuff to do